control-toolbox/OptimalControlProblems.jl/ext/Descriptions/cart_pendulum.md

 These represent the intermediate computations:

 - The function $\alpha(\ddot{x})$ computes the pendulum’s angular acceleration due to cart acceleration and gravity.
-- The variable $\text{ddCOG}$ represents the acceleration of the pendulum’s center of gravity.
+- The variable $\text{ddCOG}$ represents the acceleration of the pendulum’s centre of gravity.
 - The variable $\text{FXFY}$ is the net force vector acting on the pendulum.
 - The variable $c$ combines pendulum and cart dynamics to determine the net horizontal force for the system.